Q: How do I do business with Harvard?

 A: Employees who purchase on behalf of the University are encouraged to take advantage of these vendor partnerships.
 Using these partnerships can lead to reduced prices and improved service for everyone.
 Employees are encouraged to contact Strategic Procurement with any feedback or concerns involving the University’s vendor partners.

-Q: What is the role of the Contact Manager?
+Q: What is the role of the Sourcing Manager?

-A: Strategic Procurement’s Contract Managers are the liaisons between the University and its vendor partners.
-Contract Managers compare the performance of these vendors to the performance of their competitors within the University and help solve problems and disputes between vendors and University employees.
+A: Strategic Procurement’s Sourcing Manager are the liaisons between the University and its vendor partners.
+Sourcing Manager compare the performance of these vendors to the performance of their competitors within the University and help solve problems and disputes between vendors and University employees.

 Q: Does Strategic Procurement manage any other vendor relationships?